-2.6 Children Missing from Education

-(To be read in conjunction with the Attendance Policy)
+2.6 Children Missing from Education (To be read in conjunction with the Attendance Policy)

-A child going missing from education is a potential indicator of abuse or neglect.

-Staff should follow the setting's procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions.
-These should be reported to the DSL and reviewed in line with 2.3 Identifying and monitoring the needs of vulnerable learners
+A learner missing from education is a potential indicator of abuse or neglect, or maybe an indicator of need for early help support.
+Staff should follow procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions.
+These should be reported to the DSL and reviewed in line with 2.3 Identifying and monitoring the needs of vulnerable learners.